3 Reasons Tulsa Should Be A Tech Hub

 The innovations generated by the region’s R&D assets are being commercialized, tested, deployed, and manufactured in the Tulsa region.
 Tulsa’s startup community is backed by growing entrepreneurial support organizations, such as Build in Tulsa’s efforts to create hundreds of new tech companies as a pathway to Black wealth creation, and risk capital.
 The region is also home to nationally unique testing facilities such as the Skyway Range, a beyond visual line of sight (BvLOS) testing corridor for UAS.
 Tulsa is a center of aerospace manufacturing, with more than 3,000 acres of shovel-read industrial sites, some specifically for advanced mobility and autonomous systems.

-Tulsa’s robust technology and commercialization assets are amplified by one of the strongest TEAS-capable workforces in the country.
-Tulsa is home to a TEAS workforce of 96,000 individuals – nearly a fifth of the overall workforce – specializing in areas ranging from technology to production.
-This pool, growing 4.3 times faster than other sectors, offers THETA an abundant resource for expertise and talent.
+Tulsa’s robust technology and commercialization assets are amplified by one of the strongest and capable workforces in the country to fill roles in autonomy.
+Tulsa is home to a workforce of 96,000 individuals – nearly a fifth of the overall workforce – specializing in areas ranging from technology to production.
+This pool, growing 4.3 times faster than other sectors, offers an abundant resource for expertise and talent.

 2) Robust Regional Collaboration

 Tulsa is building a Tech Hub in the shadow of the 1921 Tulsa Race Massacre and the historic exclusion of Black and tribal citizens from economic opportunity.
-This gives our region acute insight into what happens when diverse voices are excluded during major inflection points and has led THETA to embed equity in every aspect of Tulsa’s Tech Hub.
+This gives our region acute insight into what happens when diverse voices are excluded during major inflection points and has led the consortium to embed opportunity in every aspect of Tulsa’s Tech Hub.

-As a result, THETA is intentionally co-led by organizations such as Black Tech Street to help ensure the benefits of EDA investment accrue equitably to underserved populations.
-THETA also intends to leverage Tech Hubs to build capacity at under-resourced tribal partners, such as Osage Nation, in order to meaningfully leverage federal funding to expand economic opportunity for their citizens.
+As a result, the consortium is intentionally co-led by organizations such as Black Tech Street to help ensure the benefits of EDA investment accrue to underserved populations.
+The consortium also intends to leverage Tech Hubs to build capacity at under-resourced tribal partners, such as Osage Nation, in order to meaningfully leverage federal funding to expand economic opportunity for their citizens.

-Further, it is critical that the next generation of TEAS technologies is unbiased and does not perpetuate systemic inequities, either by design or in practice.
-Through Black Tech Street’s leadership, Tulsa will become a center of excellence in the development of equitable AI technologies, and these developments will be closely tied to THETA’s technological developments.
+Further, it is critical that the next generation of technologies is unbiased.
+Through Black Tech Street’s leadership, Tulsa will become a center of excellence in the development of AI technologies for all, and these developments will be closely tied to the region's technological developments.

-The Tulsa Hub for Equitable & Trustworthy Autonomy (THETA) is not just a vision; it's a tangible roadmap to secure Tulsa's position as a leading Tech Hub.
-By aligning technology, equity, workforce development, and collaboration, THETA is poised to not only capture a substantial share of the AS global market but also create a thriving ecosystem of innovation, opportunity, and inclusive growth.
+Tulsa's Tech Hub is a tangible roadmap to secure the region's position as a leading force in industries of the future.
+By aligning technology, workforce development, and collaboration, the consortium is poised to not only capture a substantial share of the AS global market but also create a thriving ecosystem of innovation, opportunity, and growth.
 As the world accelerates toward the future of autonomy, Tulsa stands ready to lead the way.

 Download file